Kasba Ganapati

 The Kasba Ganapati refers to both a particular murti of the god Ganapati in Pune, India, as well as to the temple built around the murti.
 The Kasba Ganapati is the presiding deity (gramadevata) of Pune.

+Kasba Ganpati is considered the first Manacha Ganpati, or most revered Ganpati, in Pune, Maharashtra.
+The idol was established in 1893 and is located in the Kasba Peth area of Pune, an ancient part of the city.
+It is patronized by Ganapati Bapurao Bebhan Durbar and is considered the presiding deity of Pune.
+The idol is said to be self-made and was originally the size of a grain of rice, but is now larger due to a layer of red sandalwood.

 History

 The temple was commissioned by Jijausaheb, after Dadoji Konddeo reported to her that a murti of Ganpati had been found in Pune.
 The murti's status as the premier murti in Pune was decided by Bal Gangadhar Tilak.

 In the year 1630, the Maratha Aristocrat and wife of Sardar Shahaji Bhosale, Jijaubaisaheb Bhosale arrived in Pune with her then infant son, Chhatrapati Shivaji maharaj, the founder of Maratha Empire.
 Around this time, along with other seven families, the Thakar Family migrated to Pune from the village of Indi, Bijapur district in present-day state of Karnataka.
 Shri Vinayak Bhatt Thakar also carried his Family deity, Lord Gajanan along with him.
 All these families settled near River bank around the current place of Kasba Ganapati Temple which was close to the residence of Jijabai.
 Jijabai perceived this as an auspicious moment and promptly decided to build a temple, which is popularly known as the Kasba Ganpati Mandir.